TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 secondary is connected to the negative voltage DC bias supply.

-because the primary and secondary are two completely independent and
+of that matters, because the primary and secondary are two completely

 RC Coupled Driver Stage